 Overall, the roads were safer.
 Fewer accidents.
 Fewer cars on the road.
 But traffic levels aside, there were still aggressive drivers out there.
 Speeding was up because nobody was in the way.
 In fact, one woman was accused of racing her motorcycle through Tampa and across the Howard Frankland Bridge on April 22 at more than 150 mph.

 FERNANDEZ AND HERNANDEZ

-At Fernandez and Hernandez, you will meet with Martin Hernandez personally.
+At Martin Hernandez PA, you will meet with Martin Hernandez personally.
 If appropriate and in your best interests, Martin will discuss the case and what to expect from beginning to end with you.

 Ready to Get Lawyered Up Now?
 Call us today: 813.755.9500.